Maria S. Lazar

-Maria S. Lazar (' Pellegrini; born 1964) is an American lawyer and a judge of the Wisconsin Court of Appeals, since August 2022, in Waukesha-based District II.
+Maria S. Lazar (' Pellegrini; born 1964) is an American lawyer and a judge of the Wisconsin Court of Appeals since 2022, serving in the Waukesha-based 2nd district.
 She previously served seven years as a Wisconsin circuit court judge in Waukesha County.
-During the administration of Governor Scott Walker, she worked as an assistant attorney general in the Wisconsin Department of Justice and handled significant litigation, including lawsuits over redistricting and the controversial "budget repair" bill.
+She was an unsuccessful candidate for Wisconsin Supreme Court in the 2026 election.

+Before serving in the judiciary, Lazar worked as an assistant attorney general in the Wisconsin Department of Justice during the administration of Governor Scott Walker.
+In that role, she handled litigation in support of Walker's signature anti-union law, 2011 Wisconsin Act 10, and then in defense of new security rules implemented to crack down on statewide protests against it.
+She later took on the job of defending the 2011 Republican redistricting law that implemented one of the most aggressive gerrymanders in the country.

 Early life and career

 Maria S. Lazar was born Maria Pellegrini in Milwaukee, Wisconsin.
 She earned her bachelor's degree from Mount Mary College in 1986 and went on to earn her J.D. from Georgetown University Law Center in 1989.

 For most of the next 20 years, she worked as an attorney in civil litigation in the Milwaukee law firm Galanis, Pollack, Jacobs and Johnson.

 Assistant attorney general

 Following the 2010 Wisconsin gubernatorial election, Lazar was hired as an assistant attorney general in the Wisconsin Department of Justice.
-She quickly entered public notoriety in the controversy around Governor Scott Walker's signature anti-union law—2011 Wisconsin Act 10.
-Initially, she represented the Wisconsin Department of Administration in litigation over new security rules for the Wisconsin State Capitol, which had been implemented to crack down on the massive protests against Act 10.
-Following the passage of Act 10, Lazar was lead trial attorney for the state government, defending the law from litigation, and ultimately won at the Wisconsin Supreme Court in June 2011.
+She quickly entered public notoriety in the controversy around Governor Scott Walker's signature anti-union and anti-labor law—2011 Wisconsin Act 10.
+Lazar represented the Wisconsin Department of Administration in litigation over new security rules for the Wisconsin State Capitol, which had been implemented to crack down on the massive protests against Act 10.
+Following the passage of Act 10, she was lead trial attorney for the state government, defending the law from litigation, and ultimately won at the Wisconsin Supreme Court in June 2011.

 In the fall, she took on the job of defending the Republican redistricting law—2011 Wisconsin Act 43—which implemented one of the most aggressive legislative gerrymanders in the country.
 Her most notable case arising from this law was Baldus v.
 Wisconsin Government Accountability Board.
 After winning a near-total victory for her client in the United States District Court for the Eastern District of Wisconsin, the decision was appealed, and was eventually combined with several other related redistricting lawsuits before the United States Supreme Court which stretched past her time as assistant attorney general.

 She also participated in defense of the state's new voter ID laws and abortion regulations.